Search

 – Ordinal feature

-The feature value will be calculated as the constant value of ‘5’ .Except the constant, nothing affect the calculation.
+The feature value will be calculated as the constant value of ‘5’.Except for the constant, nothing affects the calculation.

 OriginalScoreFeature